 Be a Santa's Helper: New this year will be the opportunity for tourists to donate to WFAA’s Santa’s Helpers Toy Drive.
 Anyone wishing to should bring a new, unwrapped toy and drop it off during the driving tour.

-What: Christmas in the Square is a dazzling, choreographed holiday lights and music show that runs from November 23, 2012 through January 6, 2013.
-Visitors can drive or stroll through and enjoy the shops, restaurants and holiday display around the square.
+What: Christmas in the Square is a computerized light show featuring more than 175,000 lights choreographed to holiday music.
+It runs from November 29, 2013 through January 4, 2014.
+Visitors can drive or stroll through and enjoy the shops, restaurants and the amazing holiday display around the square.